nickarnold/resume/README.md

 This is an HTML/PDF resume built with a templating engine and deployed to a server using GitHub Actions.
-It uses [Tailwind CSS](https://tailwindcss.com/) for styling, and [Playwright](https://playwright.dev/) for PDF generation and EJS templating in Node.js to generate the HTML.
+It uses [Tailwind CSS](https://tailwindcss.com/) for styling, [Playwright](https://playwright.dev/) for PDF generation and EJS templating in Node.js to generate the HTML.

 The resume data is stored in `./src/resume-data.yml` and is rendered to HTML